Thomas Pritzker: Career

+Pritzker resigned from his position as Executive Chairman on February 16, 2026, the result of his involvement with Jeffrey Epstein.

 He also served as a director of Royal Caribbean Cruises until 2020 and of TransUnion until 2010.

-He is founder (2011) and chairman of North America Western Asia Holdings LLC (NAWAH), an investment and advisory firm seeking to invest in Iraqi companies while advising clients looking to do business in the region.
+He is the founder and chairman of North America Western Asia Holdings LLC (NAWAH), an investment and advisory firm seeking to invest in Iraqi companies while advising clients looking to do business in the region.

-Philanthropy

 He is the past chair of the Art Institute of Chicago and the Center for Strategic and International Studies.
 He is also a member of the Council on Foreign Relations and the Aspen Strategy Group.
 He organized the Pritzker Neuropsychiatric Disorders Research Consortium.

-Along with his wife, Tom supports Rare, an international conservation organization.
+Involvement with Jeffrey Epstein

+Pritzker was in regular contact with Jeffrey Epstein in the years following Mr. Epstein’s 2008 plea deal on sex crimes charges.

+He was named in a deposition filed under oath by Virginia Giuffre related to her being sexually trafficked through the Epstein network.
+She testified in the deposition that she once was sexually abused by Pritzker.
+A spokesperson for Pritzker told Reuters that Pritzker "continues to vehemently deny" the allegation.

+Later, the released Epstein files showed frequent email exchanges, including one from 2018 in which he helped Epstein's partner Karyna Shuliak plan a trip to Southeast Asia, with the expressed goal of finding females for Epstein.

+Pritzker was listed as a co-conspirator by Thomas Massie on the House floor in September 2026.

 Personal life

 He is married to Margot Marshall.
 They have three sons.

-Pritzker was named in a deposition filed under oath by Virginia Giuffre related to her being sexually trafficked through the Jeffrey Epstein network.
-She testified in the deposition that she once was sexually abused by Pritzker.
+He holds an honorary doctorate from Tsinghua University in Haidian, Beijing, China.